||Review / Modelling report|

 bays and on the undercarriage legs.

-Nearly finished, the model got a decal protection gloss coat with the airbrush using Johnson Future, thinned with 40% Pharmacy Alkohol.
+Nearly finished, the model got a decal protection gloss coat with the airbrush using Johnson Future, thinned with 40% Iso Propa Alkohol.

-(NOTE: ALCLAD has released end 2013 a special gloss for covering their metal paints, but I found this gloss coat VERY SLOW DRYING and not better than the old fashioned Future.)
+(NOTE: ALCLAD has released end 2013 a special gloss for covering their metal paints, but I found this gloss coat VERY SLOW DRYING and not better than the old fashioned Future.
+I will not use it again as I heard this from other modellers as well).

 The canopy was installed and painted